 The Key Ingredients of a Supplement

 A premium, human grade protein source is key.
 Organic hydrolysed soya isolate is a natural plant based protein that will help to build lean muscle mass while assisting the repair of muscle tissue that sustains damage during high energy exercise.
 This type of protein is also kind to a dogs digestion meaning its super effective when added alongside food.
 In addition to this, a superior blend of high strength performance enhancing vitamins and minerals means that the dog is getting everything they require to eliminate any nutritional deficits in their diet and ensure they can perform at full potential.
 The benefit of an all-natural supplement is that there are no nasties, nothing that will be detrimental to the dog and no unwanted side effects.
 You can do no harm by supplementing their diet with these key ingredients found in nature.

-If you are looking for an all-natural nutritional supplement that delivers and has absolutely no additives or preservatives then ProDog Maximus is an excellent choice for all dog owners but particularly those with working or active dogs.
+If you are looking for all-natural nutritional canine performance supplements that deliver and have absolutely no additives or preservatives then ProDog’s Maximus is an excellent choice for all dog owners but particularly those with working or active dogs.
 For more information about how Maximus fortifies your dogs power, vitality, energy and recovery, get in touch.